javascript-tutorial/en.javascript.info/2-ui/2-events/01-introduction-browser-events/article.md

 As we can see, when `addEventListener` receives an object as the handler, it calls `obj.handleEvent(event)` in case of an event.

-We could also use a class (although we still have to instantiate it as an object):
+We could also use objects of a custom class, like this:

 ```html run